pkdone/books-vue-flask-pymongo/README.md

 #### PRODUCTION OPTION 1: Non-Containerised Production Server

-1. Edit the `.env` file in the root of the project, setting the value of the `FLASK_ENV` variable to `production` and the value of the `MONGODB_URL` variable to match the location of the running production MongoDB database.
+1. Edit the `app-tier/.env` file, setting the value of the `FLASK_ENV` variable to `production` and the value of the `MONGODB_URL` variable to match the location of the running production MongoDB database.
 For example:
 ```bash
 FLASK_ENV="production"
 MONGODB_URL="mongodb://localhost:27017"